defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 **Infrastructure**:
 * Kubernetes cluster
-* Access to the cluster with enough privilage to deploy
+* Access to the cluster with enough privilege to deploy
 * A valid domain
-  > NOTE: `*.bigbang.dev` may be used for demomonstration and test deployments.
+  > NOTE: `*.bigbang.dev` may be used for demonstration and test deployments.
 * Wildcard certificates to cover your domain (alternatively, expand for full SAN list)
   <details>
     <summary>Individual SAN list </summary>